 3. Know your investment personality.
 Take this test to find out your risk profile.

 4. Build up your confidence by learning the basics of investing.
 You don’t need to become an expert.
-Reading credible articles online or watching YouTube videos a few hours a day may be all you need to understand common terms and languages used in investing.
+Reading credible articles online about investment in the Philippines or watching YouTube videos on how to grow your money a few hours a day may be all you need to understand common terms and languages used in investing.
 This will help you on the next tip.

 5. Speak with a financial advisor.
 If you followed steps 1 to 4, chances are you can now clearly discuss your investment goals with a financial advisor and confidently explore investment options that are right for you.